 Trump: I’ll veto defense bill to keep Confederate base names

-WASHINGTON (AP) — President Donald Trump is vowing to veto a massive defense bill to keep military bases such as Fort Bragg named after Confederate officers, swimming against sentiment in his own party and imperiling a 3% pay raise for the troops.
+(7/1/2020) - President Donald Trump is vowing to veto a massive defense bill to keep military bases such as Ft.
+Bragg named after Confederate officers, swimming against sentiment in his own party and imperiling a 3% pay raise for the troops.

 Trump took to Twitter late Tuesday to threaten a veto of a $741 billion annual Pentagon authorization bill because it would require a host of military bases named after Confederate figures to be renamed within three years.